Emulating computer models with step-discontinuous outputs using Gaussian processes: Neural network kernel

 \section{Neural network kernel}

-A neural network (NN) kernel is derived from a one-hidden-layer neural network with infinite number of hidden units (neurons) \cite{williams1997}.
-Let $\tilde{f}(\bx) $ be a neural network with $J$ units that maps inputs to outputs according to
+In this section we first show how the NN kernel is derived from a single-layer neural network with infinite number of hidden units.
+Let $\tilde{f}(\bx) $ be a neural network with $N_h$ units that maps inputs to outputs according to